 People can often feel that their roles evolve faster than their job descriptions.
 Make a note of any changes in your duties or responsibilities as they occur.

 Keep an eye on how your team members' roles may be changing, and show that you're aware of the changes.
 Encourage them to contribute their own ideas about whether the jobs they do accurately reflect their job descriptions.
 This dialogue can highlight opportunities for career development and training.

-For example, a technical support worker might find that the problem-solving part of his job has developed into a software training role, for which he has a natural flair.
-Amending his job description to place more emphasis on training, and offering him the chance to develop his skills as a trainer, could benefit both him and the business.
+For example, a technical support worker might find that the problem-solving part of their job has developed into a software training role, for which they have a natural flair.
+Amending their job description to place more emphasis on training, and offering the chance to develop their skills as a trainer, could benefit both the employee and the business.

 Check with your Human Resources team that you have the authority to change a job description.
 Although roles can evolve and some flexibility may be expected, and even encouraged, you don't want to lose sight of the job's original purpose.

 A job description is also useful when reviewing a team member's performance.
-For example, a clear and objective statement of what her role requires can clear up any uncertainty if there is any disagreement or confusion over what was expected from her.
+For example, a clear and objective statement of what the role requires can clear up any uncertainty if there is any disagreement or confusion over what was expected from your employee.

 Hiring the Right People

 Accurate, well-written job descriptions should be at the heart of any recruitment process.
 They can help you to identify applicants who have the necessary qualifications, experience and competencies to succeed in the role.

 Job descriptions are useful at three key stages in the hiring process: